DLR-RM/moegplib/README.rst

 MOEGPLIB: A Library for Mixtures of GP Experts.
 ==========

-MOEGPLIB contains the code used for the CoRL submission:
+MOEGPLIB contains the code for the CoRL paper:

 **Trust your robots!
 Predictive uncertainty estimation of neural networks with scalable Gaussian Processes.**